- Bachelor of Bionanotechnology (Honours) (Dean's Scholar)

 The best in NSW/ACT

 - The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Agriculture and Environmental Studies, and second among all universities in New South Wales and the ACT for Science and Mathematics.

-UOW also ranked in the top 150 universities in the world for Chemistry, and top 200 universities in the world for Earth and Marine Sciences in the QS World University Rankings by Subject 2016.
+- UOW also ranked in the top 150 universities in the world for Chemistry and Materials Science, and top 200 universities in the world for Earth and Marine Sciences in the QS World University Rankings by Subject 2017.

 Why study Science at UOW